Elias201478/Drpepsi-trojan/README.md

 # Drpepsi-trojan
-This malware can wipe data and kill the computer. it Only works in Windows xp and 2003 windows and net framework 3.5 download at your own risk.
+This malware can wipe data and kill the computer. it Only works in Windows xp and 2003 windows and net framework 3.5 download at your own risk. if you check yes to like pepsi then nothing will happen. if nah then it can turn the screen black and Kill the MBR.
+Dont run these program if you see them by yourself.
 # Image of the trojan.
 ![thumbnail_image0](https://github.com/user-attachments/assets/814c5c29-ce2f-48a6-a276-a7cac390158f)
 # Where do i get rid of it🤔